Canonical Artin Stacks over Log Smooth Schemes: The Chevalley-Shephard-Todd Theorem for Diagonalizable Group Schemes

-Furthermore, since $P$ is simplicial by Theorem \ref{thm:msopsimp}, and since $F'/F'_0$ is free of rank $d$, we see that $(F'/F'_0)^{gp}/\pi'i'(P^{gp})$ is a finite group.
+Furthermore, since $P$ is simplicial by Theorem \ref{thm:msopsimp}, and since $F'/F'_0$ is free of the same rank as $P^{gp}$, we see that $(F'/F'_0)^{gp}/\pi'i'(P^{gp})$ is a finite group.
 Note that by the definition of $B$, there exists a morphism $\varphi$ making the diagram

 commute.
 One easily checks that the kernel of $\varphi$ is $\pi'i'(P^{gp})$, and so $A/B$ is isomorphic to $(F'/F'_0)^{gp}/\pi'i'(P^{gp})$.
 This proves that $A/B$ is a finite group and that